-Note: Some vehicles may be equipped with a headlamps on with windshield wipers feature.
-If the windshield wipers are turned on (for a fixed period of time) the exterior lamps will turn on with headlamp control in the Autolamp position.
+Note: If the vehicle is equipped with autolamps it will have the headlamps on with windshield wipers feature.
+If the windshield wipers are turned on for a brief period of time, the exterior lamps will turn on with the headlamp control in the Autolamp position.